rikardgn/learnCpp/README.md

 - Program that outputs a random list of names to a textfile.
 - exInputFileCinGetline.cpp
 - Program that shows how to use the extraction operator ">>" and getLine to read the contents of a text file
+- exOffSetBinFile.cpp
+- Demonstrates how to use offset to change get position in binary file
+- Reads 4 characters at a few specified intervals specified using offset
+-

 Loops
 -----